PHSI-supplements/labs/HardwareKit/CowPi/README.md

-We have plans to make it work with the Arduino Mega 2560, the Arduino Nano Every, the Arduino Nano 33 IOT, and the Raspberry Pi Pico (both using the Arudino framework and using the Pico SDK).
+We have plans to make it work with the Arduino Mega 2560, the Arduino Nano Every, the Arduino Nano 33 IOT, and the Raspberry Pi Pico (both using the Arduino framework and using the Pico SDK).
 Probably the Raspberry Pi 4 and 400, too.
 Eventually the Arduino Nano 33 BLE Sense, the Arduino RP2040 Connect, and the Arduino Uno WiFi (but we don't have samples of any of these laying around).